sssimonyang/ecDNA-finder/README.md

 ```

 ### Other important params you may need
--peak : default 1.
-You can give it a number to remove seed intervals the depth of which is lower than peak_value.
-Higher the value, shorter the run time, and meantime, the results may decrease.

--mate : default False.
-You can add the param to make the value True.
-Then the software will use value calculated by sequencing_depth/20 to remove split read mate
-that support reads of which is lower than the calculated value.

-> when handling with high coverage(>50X) WGS data.
-Give peak value and make mate True Recommended.
+-cutoff : the default value of cutoff is 0, which means use the round(depth_average / 20) to cutoff peak and split read mate.
+The depth_average is calculated automatically.
+Certainly, the mininum allowable value is 1.
+YOU can provide this value to change the result.
+BUT the amount oHf time spent varies accordingly.

 ### Results
-Results is placed in a new directory named dirname in the current directory.
+Results is placed in a new directory named {dirname} in the current directory.
-The circ_results.tsv is a tab-delimiter file which is the most important.
+The circ_results.tsv is a tab-delimiter file.

-### help guide
+### elp guide
 ```
 usage: main.py [-h] -coord COORDINATE -query QUERYNAME -dir DIRNAME
-               [-peak PEAK] [-mate]
+                   [-cutoff CUTOFF]

 ecDNA-finder